darrylsmith-delivery-expert/unidays-delivery-playbook/retrospective-examples.md

 # Retrospective Examples
+> Examples of retrospective techniques and improvement outcomes that drive team growth.

 ## Purpose
 Retrospectives create structured space for continuous improvement — they allow teams to identify what’s working, what’s not, and what to change next.